mitchallen/grid/README.md

 #### Version 0.1.15

-* Removed dist from .npmignore so dist files can be accessed via unpkg.com
+* Fixed version history

 #### Version 0.1.14

 * added uglify and babel es2015 tasks
 * updated client example to use CDN
+* Removed dist from .npmignore so dist files can be accessed via unpkg.com

 #### Version 0.1.13